soupi/learn-haskell-blog-generator/src/06-errors_and_files/01-either.md

 For example, let's say that we want to parse a `Char` as a decimal digit to an `Int`.
 This operation could fail if the Character is not a digit.
-We can represent this error a data type:
+We can represent this error as a data type:

 ```hs
 data ParseDigitError